LSEG-API-Samples/Article.RDPAPI.DotNet.AzureServerlessFunctionExample/README.md

 }
 ```

-### Create serverless function to get access token
+### Create a serverless function to get access token

 In this step, we will add a reference to the wrapper class project we talk about earlier.
 We will add IRdpAuthorizeService to RdpHttpTrigger.
 And then pass the HTTP client to the constructor of this class.
 The instance of IRdpAuthroizeService will utilize the HTTP client from the HTTP Client Factory we have created.
-Please refer to a full source files from RdpFunctions.cs provided under [RdpAzureFunctions](https://github.com/Refinitiv-API-Samples/Article.RDPAPI.DotNet.AzureServerlessFunctionExample.git) project .
+Please refer to the full source files from RdpFunctions.cs provided under the [RdpAzureFunctions](https://github.com/Refinitiv-API-Samples/Article.RDPAPI.DotNet.AzureServerlessFunctionExample/tree/main/RdpAzureFunctions) project.

 ```c#
 private readonly IHttpClientFactory _client;